 Of course, if you want to negotiate on your own, that is always an option.
-However, there are more things you can do to lower your monthly expenses on these must have items!
+However, there are more things you can do to lower your monthly expenses on these must-have items!

-1. Add extra blankets on the bed.
 At night, turn down the thermostat so you don’t use as much energy heating your home.
 You can still stay warm by adding a couple of extra blankets on your bed.
 With a few extra layers keeping you warm, you can also avoid running the electric blanket.

-2. Wear layers.
 Dress in a sweats or pant and then wear a t-shirt with a sweater or sweatshirt overtop of it.
 If you get too warm, just remove a layer.
 Getting cold?
 Add another layer.
 Don’t run to adjust the thermostat — just adjust your layers.

-3. Use a programmable thermostat.
 While a programmable thermostat can be a bit more expensive, you can make back more than the cost over time.
 You can program yours to lower the temps while you are away at work automatically.
 You might even invest into a Nest thermostat, which learns your living habits and will adjust for you.

 Either way, a programmable thermostat helps keep the temps in your home set at levels that make sense, depending upon wether you are home or away.

-4. Lower your thermostat.
 If you can’t afford to purchase a programmable model, lower the temp on yours.
 Every time you drop 1 degree, you can save as much as 3% on your energy costs.
 You may hear that 72 is the ideal temp, but that doesn’t mean you must set your home at this same temperature.
 Try 68 (and then wear those layers).

+Contrary to what you may think, closing doors may not lower your bill.
 When interior doors are closed, the room is now under pressure as air flow is blocked.
 Any trapped air will not stay contained.
 It will find a way to escape.